Brunas/esp32_p1meter/README.md

 ```

 All the metrics you need are easily added in `DSMR_MAP` variable in `dsmr_map.h` file.
 With the `DEBUG` mode it's possible to see all the topics you add/create in the serial monitor.
 Also, it's possible to configure topic structure by changing `MQTT_ROOT_TOPIC` value in `settings.h` file.
 There is additional `TEST` mode to try your setup with test telegram and actual MQTT message send while your adapter is not connected to P1 port.
-`WEB_DEBUGGING` is used to access debug messages on the web site accessed using port 80.
-This is might be usefull to trace what's going on when device is connected to P1 port and actual debugging using USB port is impossible.
 Additionally, I've implemented `MQTT_DEBUGGING` mode to allow sending debug messages to MQTT topic defined by `MQTT_DEBUG_TOPIC`.

 ### Home Assistant Configuration